2023-IDATA2304-G14/Semester-Project/protocol.md

 Can use UDP if we send a lot of data, since the speed and the chance that a lot of data is wrong is low?

 The protocol uses TCP as the underlying transport protocol.
-This is because we don't want our data to be lost or altered and we don't care about the speed of the data transfer.
-Our solution enables the user to set a port number for the server to listen on.
+This is because we don't want our data to be lost or altered, and we don't care about the speed of the data transfer.
+Our solution enables the user to set a custom port number for the server to listen on.
+If the user does not select a port number, the server will default to port 1238.
+The reason for choosing this port is that is not reserved by any service, and is not used by any common services.
+This means that the user can use this port without having to worry about other services using the same port.
+If the user wants they can also choose automatic port selection, which will select a random ephemeral port.